fabric-testbed/fabrictestbed-extensions/CONTRIBUTING.md

 - Packages will be built.

 Most of these checks must pass before a PR is approved and merged.
-We do not tend to be super strict about these checks, except the one that checks for signed commits.
+We do not tend to be excessively strict about enforcing these checks, except the one that checks for signed commits.
 Signed commits are mandatory.

 ## Testing FABlib